haiwen/seafile-admin-docs/manual/extra_setup/setup_seadoc.md

 ### Load doc content error

 If this error occurs, please check the logs of Nginx, SeaDoc, Seahub, and Seaf-server.
 You can refer to the following solutions for troubleshooting.

-#### seafile.nginx.conf

-Please check whether the configuration correctly proxy the `/sdoc-server/` and `/socket.io`.

-eg : IF you found `GET /sdoc-server/...` in seahub.access.log, it means that the request that should have been sent to SeaDoc was mistakenly sent to Seahub.

 #### seahub_settings.py